Two continuation-articles of this one:

 This is the hierarchical model, where each object is either a (single) Attribute/Property of another object, or it is an element of a collection, which is property of the Owner-Object.
 And of course an object better should be element of only one collection - otherwise things become difficult or even inconsistent.

-Hierarchical models - no matter how complex - can be visualized as tree-views - for instance watch the document-outline of a WinForms-Form:
+Hierarchical models - no matter how complex - can be visualized as tree-views - for instance watch the document-outline of a (not completely simple) WinForms-Form:

 But the thinking of an OOP-Programmer itself must change, when he comes in contact with relational modelling.
 Because unless reality often fits into a hierarchical model, it often does not fit ;P